What are the Different Types of Customers?

 In the retail industry, customers can be segmented into five main types:

 Loyal customers are the most important segment to appease and should be top-of-mind for any company.
-This type of customers generally represent no more than 20% of a company’s customer base but contributes the majority of sales revenue.
-Loyal customers, as the name implies, are loyal and values a product heavily.
+This type of customers generally represents no more than 20% of a company’s customer base but contributes the majority of sales revenue.
+Loyal customers, as the name implies, are loyal and value a product heavily.

 In addition, loyal customers are likely to recommend the company’s products to other people.
 Therefore, it is important to solicit their input and feedback and involve them in a company’s decision-making process.
 Heavy emphasis should be placed on loyal customers if a company wants to grow.

 Impulse customers are second to loyal customers in the generation of sales revenue.
 Keeping these customers in the loop on new product offerings goes a long way in improving a company’s profitability.

 Discount customers play an important role in turning over a company’s inventory.
 Therefore, discount customers are a key contributor to a company’s cash flow.
 This type of customer seldom purchases products at full price and shops around for the best markdowns.